angular-ui/ui-grid/README.md

 ##Disclaimer##

-ng-grid is in pre-alpha release currently.
-We are going to be adding more features here in the very near future...
+ng-grid is in pre-beta release currently.
+We are going to be adding more features here as we head to a 1.0 release.

 ***
 _The bare bones_: